Roads Top Banner.

 How many of these tickets were wrongly issued???

-Some traffic wardens' duties include driving to more remote areas and ticketing any illegally parked vehicles that they may find.
-To do this the regulations allow them to park in places where other vehicles would receive tickets.
-However, it was found that some of these wardens would park at dangerous locations (on junction lines - of - sight, etc) while giving out parking tickets... even (allegedly) causing accidents as a result.
+Some parking attendants' duties include driving to more remote areas and ticketing any illegally parked vehicles that they may find.
+To do this the regulations allow them to park in places where other vehicles would receive PCN's.
+However, media investigations have found that some of these attendants would park at dangerous locations (on junction lines - of - sight, etc) while performing their duties... even (allegedly) causing accidents as a result.

 Worse still, they would park their unmarked vehicles on yellow lines and disappear, using their cars as decoys to entice other motorists to park nearby.
 And when enough did so - snap - another bundle of tickets issued.
 (A bit like a spider that spins a web and then retreats until it has several 'bites').

-Even mobile blood transfusion units have received parking tickets - while volunteers were inside giving blood!
+Even mobile blood transfusion units have received parking fines - while volunteers were inside giving blood!

-But it isn't just the traffic wardens who need watching...
+But it isn't just the parking attendants who need watching...

-However, it isn't just the traffic wardens who need watching -- when one motorist received a ticket for not parking properly within the marked bay he discovered that the bay was smaller than the regulation size, so technically he was unable to park legally.
-In this instance the ticket was cancelled but the local authority refused to re-paint the bays the correct size.
+However, it isn't just the parking attendants who need watching -- when one motorist received a fine for not parking properly within the marked bay he discovered that the bay was smaller than the regulation size, so technically he was unable to park legally.
+In this instance the ticket was cancelled but the local council refused to re-paint the bays the correct size.
 (He had a Saab saloon car - not a massively large vehicle).

-When a large number of patients visiting medical specialists in Harley Street, London started getting tickets it was discovered that the parking meters were running so fast that for every 30 minutes of 'paid time' the meter would run out after just 25 minutes.
+When a large number of patients visiting medical specialists in Harley Street, London started getting parking tickets it was discovered that the parking meters were running so fast that for every 30 minutes of 'paid time' the meter would run out after just 25 minutes.
 This meant that for a maximum visit of 2 hours (@ £1.00 per half-hour) they would loose a whopping 20 minutes.
 More than enough time to be ticketed, clamped and / or towed away.
-(A spot-check in March 2000 found that the meters had been replaced by the 'pay & display' system - see below - and the charge increased to a massive £2.40 per hour.
+A spot-check in March 2000 found that the meters had been replaced by the 'pay & display' system; nowadays the telephone payment system is used here.

 Among the other 'antics' worth mentioning are the wheel clampers who immobilise meals-on-wheels vehicles and hearses outside Churches.

-Once a police officer even arrested a traffic warden for 'obstruction' when the warden gave an illegally parked vehicle (near Buckingham Palace) a ticket.
-Funny though, despite much media coverage when it happened the newspapers were much more muted when it came to a follow-on explaining why the warden was arrested.
+Once a police officer even arrested a parking attendant for 'obstruction' when the attendant gave an illegally parked vehicle (near Buckingham Palace) a PCN.
+Funny though, despite much media coverage when it happened the newspapers were much more muted when it came to a follow-on explaining why the parking attendant was arrested.
 Instead, it seems some sort of behind the scenes settlement was struck.

 Where the parking system really falls down is in its lack of respect for the various business and utility services on which we all depend.
 And we all end up paying - plumbers, for instance, regularly get tickets and all they can do is charge their customers more (ie: you and me) and treat the fines as an 'expense' to be offset against their tax bills.
 These people carry the tools of their trade with them, they must both drive and park very close to where they are working.